-Education: BS in Kinesiology from Michigan State University and currently pursuing a Master of Public Administration degree from the Maxwell School of Citizenship and Public Affairs at Syracuse University
+Education: BS in Kinesiology from Michigan State University along with an Executive MPA degree and Certificate of Advanced Study in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University

 With PSC since: October 2016

-Favorite part of working at PSC: Helping affect critical policies that advance Michigan
+Favorite part of working at PSC: Helping affect critical policies for the benefit of all

 Why Michigan?
 The seasons—so much to love in each one